 Is there a more American phrase than “For here or to go?”

-When I’m in a coffee shop and I clearly, if not adamantly, state my desire to drink my coffee here, I am still given a paper to-go cup and plastic lid with a tiny hole out of which I will presumably suck at my beverage—a stingy teat for a tactile-craven baby.
-The existential implications are apparent: we are seldom here, present in the moment; instead we are in perpetual motion, an eternal state of going.
+When I’m in a coffee shop and I clearly, if not adamantly, state my desire to drink my coffee here, I am still given a paper to-go cup and plastic lid with a tiny hole out of which I will presumably suck at my beverage—a stingy synthetic teat for a tactile-craven baby.
+The existential implications are apparent: we are seldom here, present in the moment; instead we are in perpetual motion, an eternal state of to-going.
 We drink our coffee on the run, the way we do so many things that ought to be reserved for mindful attention and fulsome enjoyment.
 Eating, for instance.

 I, for one, crave the here-ness of a china cup and saucer.
 Though my blissful coffee moment may be fleeting, I want to savor it and at least brush my fingers against the implied permanence and steadfastness represented by a material that can’t be trashed or composted.
 Moreover—and I state this petulantly—I’m a grown-up, and I want a proper goddam cup.
 If I try to explain all this to my tattooed barista, I am met with a stare that suggests I just asked her to urinate into the milk steamer.

 Ask yourselves: is this, then, our gift to civilization?
-To-go cups and to-go containers?
+To-go cups and takeaway containers?
 An unwillingness to reside in the present moment, to commune with ourselves or others, to merely slurp and feed, like animals?
 Each small, jewel-like moment in which we connect with a civilizing influence has the power to change us, smooth us over, to make an ever-so-slight tectonic shift in the hardened crust of our psyches.
-And, yes—though perhaps as ephemeral as a dewdrop upon gossamer thread spun by a unicorn—a lovely coffee served artfully and without pretense in a real cup in a clean, well-lighted place may very well keep us from becoming savages.
+And, yes—though perhaps as ephemeral as a dewdrop upon gossamer thread spun by a unicorn—a lovely coffee served artfully and without pretense in a real china cup in a clean, well-lighted place may very well keep us from becoming savages.

 These days, in America, resisting the encroachments of savagery certainly feels like a tall order.
 Or is it a venti?